 Hey guys, welcome to this Mometrix video over genetic cloning.
-In our last video we looked at Genes and Alleles, which will help us segway all the information we learned there so that we can better understand cloning.
+In our last video we looked at Genes and Alleles, which will help us segue all the information we learned there so that we can better understand cloning.

 So, for something to be considered a clone, it must be an exact genetic copy of an organism.